CodeOfMe/LLMAP/README.md

 ## Why This Book

-The learning path goes like this: first learn to talk to LLMs (prompt engineering), then understand what happens behind the conversation (APIs and inference mechanisms), then dive inside the model to see how it computes (data, architecture, attention, caching), then come back out and learn how to make LLMs act (agents, tools, protocols), and finally learn to make it all run reliably (context engineering, harness engineering).
+The learning path goes like this: first learn to talk to LLMs (prompt engineering), then understand what happens behind the conversation (APIs and inference mechanisms), then dive inside the model to see how it computes (data, architecture, attention, caching), then come back out and learn how to make LLMs act (agents, tools, protocols), and finally learn to make it all run reliably (context engineering, harness engineering).ƒ

 Each chapter covers exactly one concept.
 Conclusions from earlier chapters are referenced and deepened in later chapters.